Bruce Springsteen: On Jersey, Masculinity And Wishing To Be His Stage Persona

 SPRINGSTEEN: And...

-GROSS: So this is this story I think is really interesting.
+GROSS: So this story, I think, is really interesting.
 You tell a story how in 1967, there's a lot of friction between you and your father.
 And you're in your teens.
 You're growing your hair long.
 You're into music.
-And long hair then, probably particularly in the working-class town where you were was a pretty...
+And long hair then, probably particularly in the working-class town where you were, was a pretty...

 SPRINGSTEEN: It was unusual.